infor-design/enterprise/src/components/validation/readme.md

 ## Validation Types

-There are four standard validation types, and they can be extended or altered if required, error, alert, success, info.
+There are four standard validation types, and thefy can be extended or altered if required, error, alert, success, info.
 The type should be defined on the rule or duplicate messages may appear.

 ```javascript
 $.fn.validation.rules.customWarningRule = {